 A three to five (double-spaced) page narrative that includes:

 There will be two funding cycles for this program this year.
 For the fall 2015 cycle, all materials must be submitted electronically by Thursday, October 15, 2015; notification will be given by Monday, November 16, 2015.
-For the spring 2016 cycle, all materials must be submitted electronically by Wednesday, February 17, 2016; notification will be given by Thursday, March 17, 2016.
-Successful applicants will begin their projects no sooner than 45 days from the notification decision.
+For the spring 2016 cycle, all materials must be submitted electronically by Wednesday, February 17, 2016; notification will be given after spring break.
+Successful applicants should plan to begin their projects no sooner than 45 days from the notification decision.
 Most projects will be funded for six months; all unexpended funds will be returned to the Dean’s Office after 12 months (from date of notification).

 This program exists to provide one time support to CSSH faculty to help them develop proposals for external support.
 Therefore, a successful faculty member will generally not be re-funded for the same project from this initiative.
 Faculty who are not funded in one cycle are eligible to submit an application for funding during the next round.
 A faculty member who received support under this initiative will be eligible to apply for funding for future projects three years from the conclusion of his or her original project.